16 Vayathinile: Music

-16 Vayathinile was Ilaiyaraaja's first collaboration with Haasan.
-Bharathiraja insisted that Rajkannu meet Ilaiyaraaja, although Rajkannu doubted if Ilaiyaraaja would sign on since he had become well known after his debut film Annakili (1976).
-Ilaiyaraaja initially refused because of an earlier bet with Bharathiraja that Ilaiyaraaja's mentor, G. K. Venkatesh, would compose the music for Bharathiraja's first film.
-Venkatesh later insisted that Ilaiyaraaja compose the music.

-Although Ilaiyaraaja wanted S. P. Balasubrahmanyam to sing "Sevvanthi Poo" and "Aattukkutti", Balasubrahmanyam had pharyngitis at that time and was replaced by Malaysia Vasudevan.
-"Sevvanthi Poo", the first song recorded, was the first written by Kannadasan for the film.
-Gangai Amaran made his debut as lyricist with Sendhoora Poove".
-According to film critic Baradwaj Rangan, it uses Viennese musical tropes.
-B. Kolappan of The Hindu wrote that the song "employs a rush of violins to set up the intro for the folk melody that follows."
-The term "Sendhoora Poove", which refers to a flower, was coined by Amaran since there is no such flower by that name.
-Ilaiyaraaja debuted as a singer with this film by singing "Solam Vidhaikkaiyile", although it does not appear on the original soundtrack.

-The song "Aattukkutti" established Vasudevan's popularity.
-The album was remastered in DTS 5.1 six-channel audio by A. Muthusamy of Honey Bee Music in June 2013.

 Release

 Theatrical

 16 Vayathinile was released on 15 September 1977.
 Rajkannu released the film himself after no distributors were willing to buy it.
 Although written off by the media as an experimental film that would fail, it became a commercial success, running for over 175 days in theatres, and becoming a silver jubilee film.
 The film earned $1 million at the box office according to a 2010 estimate by the magazine South Scope, and Rajkannu went into hiding to avoid income-tax raids.

 Critical reception

 The film received critical acclaim, with praise for Bharathiraja's script, Ilaiyaraaja's music and the performances of Haasan, Sridevi and Rajinikanth.
 The Tamil magazine Ananda Vikatan, in its review dated 9 October 1977, gave the film 62.5 marks out of 100, their highest rating for a Tamil film.
 The reviewer praised the film for representing village life with realism, and for avoiding the cliché of (studio) court and police station in its climax, but criticised the error in focusing.
 After seeing the film, Rajinikanth's mentor, the director K. Balachander wrote in a letter of appreciation to Bharathiraja, "You have hit the bull's eye".
 The writer of a Film Focus article in Tribune stated in 1983, "[Kamal Haasan] by his youthfulness alone has many years ahead of him to adorn the Tamil and Hindu screens, and going by his brilliance in Pathinaru Vayathinile, could even, displace [Sivaji Ganesan] with the passage of time" The reviewer concluded by describing "Sendhoora Poove" as a "silver lined melody that paced the film and added to its brilliance.
 Do not miss it at any cost."